juanlazarde/ansible/README.md

 Notice the following:
 1. `ask-become-pass` will request sudo password, which is needed for some plays.
 2. `--vault-password-file ~/.vault_key` is the secret file that helps decrypt `!vault` variables.
-3. `-l "workstations"` it limits the plays to be applied to the workstations defind in `host.yml`.
+3. `-l "workstations"` it limits the plays to be applied to the workstations defined in `host.yml`.
 4. `-t "setup"` it limits the plays to those tagged for setup.

 Some ansible quirks:

 - `Sorry, try again`.
 May happen if you've entered the wrong sudo password.
 Action -> Hit CTRL+C, run again.
 - `reboot` module is not executable for a local connection.
 Meaning, it won't reboot the workstation with the ansible agent.
 Action -> `sudo shutdown -r now`

-## Then, deploy the ansible ssh keys to all servers-hosts.
-It's very helpful, recommended even, to create an 'ansible' SSH key pair in the workstation-client.
-Then Distribute the public key to all the hosts, and save it to the authorized key file.
-This way your ansible plays will establish a valid connection to each host, do their job, and get out.

-    bash run.sh --deploy-ssh

 ## Finally, setup all server.
 These are all the plays to be applied to the server group only.
 These are the remote hosts, like Apache, TrueNas, reverse-proxy, etc.